vkuehn/mmMover2023_05/page/content/objectdetection.md

 stopped merging from old projects as in the past

-In particular first the aruco detection which has been used in many other projects owns it's own repo.
+In particular first the aruco detection which has been used in many other projects.
+It deserves it's own repo.
 Using it as blueprint for object detection not only arucos.